 Here are some of my best kid-friendly recipes that work well with frozen veggies.

-It can also help to think through your pantry and pick up a few extras to have on hand as well.
+It also helps me to think through my pantry and pick up a few extras to have on hand as well.
 Here’s my guide to family-friendly pantry staples.